williamlegotyler/classicube-shaders-EXTENDED/README.md

 2) execute the reshade installer and select the path to your classicube.exe file.

 3) select the rendering api that you are currently using in classicube.

+4) when it asks you wich effects you want to install, don't install any and click skip.

+5) then go ahead on your classicube folder and delete the "reshadepreset.ini" and the "reshade-shaders" folder.

+6) extract the shaders.zip file you downloaded and drag the "reshadepreset.ini" and the "reshade-shaders" folder into the classicube folder.

+7) launch classicube and enjoy your shaders!